Art Museums, Exhibitions, & Services to Visual Artists

 Springfield is home to the only Smithsonian Affiliate art museum in the State of Ohio.
 The distinction celebrates the Springfield Museum of Art’s adherence to best practices and its exemplary permanent collection, which features artists such as Berenice Abbott, George Bellows, and A.T.
 Bricher.
 The museum’s dynamic schedule of changing exhibitions, including self-taught and contemporary artists, ensures there’s always something new to see.

 Vandalia • 937-898-5891

-The Vandalia Art Park features an eight-acre walkable art trail with annual art installations and several permanent pieces.
+The Vandalia Art Park features an eight-acre walkable art trail with two annual art installations and several permanent pieces.
+The first two phases of the Vandalia Rotary Amphitheater are complete and available for use with events planned for fall of 2019.
 Visiting the park is free, and various activities and art initiatives take place throughout the year.
 The park is joined by the Vandalia Rotary footbridge to the Vandalia-Butler Historical Society grounds, which makes this a destination offering art, nature, and history.